maargenton/go-testreport/README.md

 - `skipped`: a boolean indicating wether any of the tests weree skipped while running the tests of the package.

+When saved from the tool, the YAML file contains accurate overall `passed` / `failed` counts and `success` flag.
+TThese are optional in an input YAML and re-calcuated anyway.

 ## Using Custom Template